jvcdk/vscode-commandline-test-adapter/README.md

 Note, Windows: Variable names are case insensitive but must be uppercase for `env:` substitution to work properly.

+## Debugging

+Debugging is supported via the `debugConfig` setting / property.
+When launching a debug session, the following process starts:

+1. The required debug session is resolved and loaded:
+   1. If the to-be-launched test contains the property `debugConfig`, then this is used.
+   2. Else, if the setting `commandLineTestAdapter.debugConfig` is non-empty, then this is used.
+   3. Else an error is reported.
+   4. If the named debug configuration does not exist in `launch.json`, an error is reported.

+2. The `program` and `args` properties from the to-be-launched test is copied to the debug configuration.
+   * If the debug configuration properties `program` or `args` are non-empty, a warning is issued.

+3. The debug session is launched.

 ## Wish list